-(b) If any voter who is determined to be ineligible due to a change in residence address, or any other inactive voter, updates the voter's registration before the 7th day before the election as provided in ORS 247.304, the voter shall be considered eligible to vote and be added back into the total count of eligible voters.
+(b) If any voter who is determined to be ineligible due to a change in residence address, or any other inactive voter, updates the voter's registration as provided in 1999 Or.
+Laws Chapter 410, section 11, the voter shall be considered eligible to vote and be added back into the total count of eligible voters.